xtvu2207/find_keyword_xtvu/README.md

 - `use_tesseract`: This boolean parameter controls whether to use Tesseract OCR for processing images within the documents.
 When set to `True`, the function will extract text from images using Tesseract OCR, which is useful if the documents contain scanned images or embedded pictures with text.
 Ensure that `tesseract_cmd` is correctly set to the path of the Tesseract executable.
 If set to `False`, the function will ignore images in the documents and only process the text that is directly extractable without OCR.
 This can be faster and avoids the need to install Tesseract. (default value: `False`)
 - `input_path`: Path to the folder containing the files to be processed.
 - `output_path`: Path to the folder where the results will be saved.
+- `poppler_path`: You need to install Poppler by following the instructions on this [link](https://pdf2image.readthedocs.io/en/latest/installation.html).
+After installing Poppler, specify the path to the `bin` directory inside the Poppler installation using the `poppler_path` argument in your code.
+This ensures the library can access the necessary binaries to process PDFs correctly, especially on systems where Poppler isn't in the system's PATH.
+On macOS, in most cases, you can set `poppler_path` to `/usr/local/opt/poppler/bin`.

 ## Outputs